chrysanthusobinna/laravel-restaurant/README.md

 ---

 ## Credits
-- **[AdminLTE 3](https://adminlte.io/themes/v3/)**: The admin dashboard design is powered by AdminLTE 3, offering a modern and customizable interface.
+- **[BootstrapDash](https://github.com/BootstrapDash/celestialAdmin-free-admin-template)**: The admin dashboard celestialAdmin admin template design is powered by BootstrapDash, offering a modern and customizable interface.
 - **[Templatemagic Portfolio](https://themeforest.net/user/templatemagic/portfolio)**: The front-end template for the website is inspired by Templatemagic's portfolio designs.

 ---